 How can foods help keep you safe from the sun?
 How can foods help your skin stay safe from UV ray damage?
 What foods can help in keeping your skin safe from the sun and healthy?

-This does not mean you can ignore your sun safe practices and keep your skin healthy.
+This does not mean you can ignore your sun-safe practices and keep your skin healthy.
 Your skin is a living organ, and as such can be damaged beyond repair.
-If your heart was damaged, you would be busy getting that diet centred around a heart healthy diet.
+If your heart was damaged, you would be busy getting that diet centered around a heart-healthy diet.
 You would find it easy to remember the healthy life habits your Dr recommends. https://kidshealth.org/en/parents/sun-safety.html

-No, you won’t be able to throw away the sunscreen and sun blocking clothesfor you or or your family.
+No, you won’t be able to throw away the sunscreen and sun blocking clothes for you or your family.
 You will still need breaks in the shade.
 Adding good for your skin foods like watermelon will help keep your skin healthy.

 Your healthy skin may take a bit longer to start a sunburn and it will heal faster.
-Eating foods that are naturally red, pink and orange can help build some natural sun defence.
+Eating foods that are naturally red, pink and orange can help build some natural sun defense.